micheles/papers/PITCHME.md

 - not used until now because we are conservative
 - the documentation has improved a lot now
 - `dask.distributed.Client.map` is the easy migration path I was looking for
-- we are testing it, love to hear from you :-)
 - we are not using it in production but we have experimental support for it
+- we'd love to hear from you :-)

 [@ulend]